What Are Winter Storms?

 - Prepare for possible power outages.

-- Fully charge your cellphone, laptop, and other electronic devices if power outages are expected.
+- Fully charge your cellphone, laptop, and other electronic devices before a storm if power outages are expected.

 - Consider purchasing a generator to provide power during an outage.
 Follow the manufacturer’s instructions and learn how to use it safely before an outage.